Biosafety Guidelines

 Introduction

-Biosafety guidelines are a set of policies, rules, and procedures that personnel must follow in various facilities handling microbiological agents, such as bacteria, viruses, parasites, fungi, prions, and other related agents and microbiological products.
-Institutions that must strictly adhere to these biosafety guidelines include clinical and microbiological laboratories, biomedical research facilities, teaching and training laboratories, and other healthcare institutions such as clinics, health centers, and hospital facilities.
-These guidelines are intended to provide proper management and regulation of biosafety programs and practices implemented at all levels of the organization.
+Biosafety guidelines are a set of policies, rules, and procedures that personnel in various facilities handling microbiological agents must follow.
+These agents include bacteria, viruses, parasites, fungi, prions, and other related microbial products.
+Institutions that must strictly adhere to biosafety guidelines include clinical and microbiological laboratories, biomedical research facilities, teaching and training laboratories, and other healthcare institutions, such as clinics, health centers, and hospitals.
+These guidelines aim to ensure the proper management and regulation of biosafety programs and practices implemented at all levels of the organization.

 Biosafety guidelines must be clear, practical, and suitable for each facility, ensuring they are accessible to all staff and regularly reviewed and updated.
-While this technical guide provides guidance on biosafety practices, a safe working environment requires the commitment of each person to consistently adhere to the biosafety guidelines.
+Although these guidelines provide guidance on biosafety practices, a safe working environment requires the commitment of each personnel to consistently adhere to them.
 Ongoing research in biosafety can improve the development of future guidelines.[1]

 Etiology and Epidemiology